The Petersson/Kuznetsov trace formula with prescribed local ramifications: Introduction

 We expect several possible applications for the above theorems.
 One of them is to the vertical Sato-Tate law.
 Using Theorem \ref{Theo1.2:PTF}, \ref{Theo1.2:PTFaverage} or \ref{Theo:Kuz1}, the bound for the generalized Kloosterman sum discussed in Remark \ref{Rem1.2:Squarecancel}, and the recipe in \cite{BBR-14}, one should be able to get some variants of the vertical Sato-Tate law for small families of newforms in the depth aspect.
+We also expect applications in future works to the large sieve inequality, cubic moment of $L-$functions, etc,.

-We also wish to explore other possible applications in future works.
-In this paper we focus on the first moment of the Rankin--Selberg L-functions. \begin{theo} Let $\mathcal{F}_\theta[l]$ be the set of holomorphic newforms of weight $\kappa\geq 2$, level $N=p^\cc$ and trivial nebentypus as above.
-Let $g$ be a self-dual holomorphic cuspidal newform, with square-free level $M$ which is coprime to $N$, fixed weight $\kappa_g\geq 2$, and central character $\chi$.
+In this paper we focus on the first moment of the Rankin--Selberg $L-$functions.
+This problem is relatively easier to study, and our tools can already give interesting new result.
+For simplicity, we restrict ourselves to the holomorphic newforms whose levels are prime powers. \begin{theo} Let $\mathcal{F}_\theta[l]$ be the set of holomorphic newforms of weight $\kappa\geq 4$, level $N=p^\cc$ and trivial nebentypus, whose associated local component $\pi_p$ belongs to a small family $\pi_\theta[l]$ as above.
+Let $g$ be a holomorphic cuspidal newform with square-free level $M$ which is coprime to $N$, fixed weight $\kappa_g\geq 4$, and trivial nebentypus.
 Then we have

 Furthermore suppose that $L(f\times g,1/2)\geq 0$ for all $f\in \mathcal{F}_\theta[l]$.
 Suppose that $N=M^\delta$ for $0<\delta<\infty$, so that the finite conductor $C \lb f\times g \rb =M^{2+2\delta}$ for any $f\in \mathcal{F}_\theta[l]$.
 By picking $l$ to be the closest integer to $\log_p\lb M^{1/3}N^{-1/6} \rb$ while $1\leq l<i_0$, we get that